reframejs/reframe/readme.md

 </html>
 ~~~

-Note that this page doesn't load any JavaScript code and its DOM is static but you can also create pages with dynamic DOM.
+Note that this page doesn't load any JavaScript code and its DOM is static but you can also create pages with a dynamic DOM.

-#### Why Reframe?
+### Why Reframe?

 Reframe is born out of the frustration of two conflicting intentions

- 1. I want to use a framework to quickly implement a working prototype.
-And more importantly, I want to think about the application's architecture only later on and only if necessary rather than having to think through an entire app architecture before even starting writing one line of code.
+ 1. I want to use a framework to quickly implement a prototype.
+    And more importantly, I want to think about the application's architecture only later on and only when necessary.
+    I don't want to have to think through an entire app architecture before even starting to write one line of code.

  2. I don't want to use a framework because of the framework's limitations.
     And more importantly, I don't want to get locked-in to that framework down the road.

+Upon this frustration I asked myself

-Is it possible to design a framework that allows both a quick start and full flexbility down the road?
+ > Is it possible to design a framework that allows both a quick start and full flexbility down the road?

 The Reframe project is born out of the belief that it is.

-With reframe, you can adapt the framework to your needs, instead of adapting your needs to the framework.

 We call the notion of "full fexibility down the road" *adaptability* and such adaptable framework an (anti-)framework.

+An (anti-)framework provides a new choice;

+ 3. Use an (anti-)framework to quickly implement a prototype and
+    as your application's needs crystallize,
+    replace parts of the (anti-)framework with code of your own
+    that suit the crystallized needs.

+Reframe pushes the envelop of adaptability to the point of being able to progressively and entirely replace Reframe with code of your own.

+In short, you adapt the (anti-)framework to your needs, instead of adapting your needs to the framework.

-#### Why should I use Reframe?
+### Why should I use Reframe?

-If you want to quickly implement a working prototype without getting locked into the framework's limitations down the road.
+Reframe is an option if you want to quickly implement a working prototype without getting locked into the framework's limitations down the road.

-#### Reframe Project Scope
+### Reframe Project Scope

 With Reframe you can create pages that are: